Bound Extended Side Angle - Baddha Utthita Parsvakonasana

 Step 8

-Plug the left arm bone into its socket and extend the arm above your head.
-The bicep is directly above the left ear and the fingertips are actively reaching forwards.
-Bring your gaze to the extended bicep.
+Plug the left upper arm into its socket and extend the arm above your head.
+Ensure the bicep is directly aligned with the left ear, and actively reach your fingertips forward.
+Gaze toward the extended bicep.

 Step 9